 Many other tremendous climbers have sent routes on these spires, including but not limited to Jim and Jerry Kanzler, Dwight Bishop, Donnie and Penny Black, Terry Kennedy, Bill Antonioli, Pat Callis, Ron and Gerald Brunkhorst, and most recently Kurt Krueger.

 The climbing was developed in a very traditional style, with most necessary bolts drilled on lead, and set only to protect moves with no available gear.

-Most routes have remained true to the traditional style as multi pitch endeavours that reach to, or link up with other routes that attian the summit.
+Most routes have remained true to the traditional style as multi-pitch endeavors that reach to, or link up with other routes that attain the summit.
 Any new route development should keep these traditions and the areas rich climbing history in mind.

 Moose and mule deer are plentiful in this area, along with a few elk, [they tend to like thicker forests].
-Black bear, wolf, and cougar are the main predators in the region along with fewer coyotes and fox.
-Ground squirells, porcupines, gophers, and many small rodents are plentiful, hawks and falcons are common sights along with occasional Golden Eagles.
-Many species of small song birds are at least part time residents.
+Black bear, wolf, and cougar are the main predators in the region along with fewer coyotes and foxes.
+Ground squirrels, porcupines, gophers, and many small rodents are plentiful, hawks and falcons are common sights along with occasional Golden Eagles.
+Many species of small songbirds are at least part-time residents.

 There is also developed camping and RV sites at the Divide Bridge Campground 5 miles N. of the Moose Creek Exit.
 There are no reservations available at this campground.

 The routes on The Wedge and the other tall spires usually follow vertical crack systems for multiple pitches.
 The adjoining faces often have many features including scoops, pockets, ledges, and chicken heads.
 Flakes, roofs, and chockstones are also encountered.
 The rock tends to be very solid, although there are some areas of crumbly sand.
 All the routes in this area require gear, and only the newer friction climbs will be bolted, and then only when no natural, or artificial protection is available.